 Mode of instruction

 Seminar.
 Attendance and participation are mandatory.
-Classes may be missed no more than twice and only in exceptional circumstances (at the discretion of the conveners and only with prior notice).
+Scheduled classes may be missed no more than three times and only in exceptional circumstances (at the discretion of the instructors and only with prior notice).
 Absence without notification can result in a lower grade or exclusion from the final exam and a failing grade for the course.